ropensci/grainchanger/README.md

-The moving-window smoothing function is also available in the package (`winmove`), as well as several [built-in functions](functions.html), and an additional utility function for use with simulated landsacpes (`create_torus`).
+The moving-window smoothing function is also available in the package (`winmove`), as well as several [built-in functions](functions.html), and an additional utility function for use with simulated landscapes (`create_torus`).

 The `winmove` function acts as a convenient wrapper to